Once you leave State employment, you have a variety of options and are eligible to take a distribution at any time.

 Wait to take a distribution

 If you choose to leave your money invested in RIC after you leave employment, no forms are necessary.
-When you leave state employment, your money may stay fully invested in RIC until you decide to take income or turn age 72 (age 70 1/2 if turned 70 1/2 prior to 2020)
+When you leave state employment, your money may stay fully invested in RIC until you decide to take income or reach the IRS required beginning date for required minimum distributions (RMD).

 Income options (taxable)